teeaarbee/blog/content/week_15.md

 https://www.instagram.com/p/CGDRqB_gHua/

-And guess what I am returning to posting on my page, and for the remaining part of the year I will be investing most of my energy into making and publishing content for my main.
+And guess what I am **returning** to my main page, and for the remaining part of the year[2020] I will be investing most of my energy into making and publishing content for my [main](https://www.instagram.com/teeaarbee/).
 ####And this was the big announcement XD
 Currently I have 3 videos planned, 2 of which are collabs out of which 1 is for main yt channel 🌝.